23 of the Best Types of Orchids to Grow as Houseplants

 A vertical image of yellow and red orchid flowers growing in a pot set on a wooden surface outdoors.

-Since this is a diverse genus, growing requirements will vary from species to species and hybrid to hybrid, however, here are some general tips for caring for oncidiums:
+Since this is a diverse genus, growing requirements will vary from species to species and hybrid to hybrid.

 Oncidiums are considered to be intermediate to warm growers, and require bright light, preferably with at least an hour of direct sunlight per day.
 Thick-leaved oncidiums can tolerate more direct sun.

-Some species have a winter rest period, at which time they should be watered less.
+Some species have a winter rest period, at which time they should be watered less frequently than during the growing season.

-Humidity needs for these plants range between 30 and 80 percent.
+Humidity should be between 30 and 80 percent.
 Watch for accordion folds in leaves as a sign that more humidity is needed.

 Species that are more drought tolerant can be mounted, while those cultivated in pots should be kept in small-sized pots to discourage root rot.